shkr/tweet-event/README.md

 -StreamingAPIV1.1

-+How to stream from RESTAPIV1.1 :
+1. How to stream from RESTAPIV1.1 :

-$> python collectory.py boston
+$> python collector.py boston

-*How to stream from StreamingAPI v1.1:
+2. How to stream from StreamingAPI v1.1:

-$> python streaming.py boston
+$> python Streaming.py boston

-+Allowed locations
+3. Which locations can it collect tweets from ?

-Location geocodes are listed in geocode.py ; Additional locations can be inserted as dictionary key-value pairs
+Locations and their geocodes are listed in geocode.py ; Additional locations can be inserted as dictionary key-value pairs

 Source : http://maps.googleapis.com/maps/api/geocode/json?address=%s&sensor=false"%place_name